 VoteCheck was a two-year project to build an all-in-one field app for political candidates and groups.
 I was part of a team commissioned to build an entirely new app from the ground up, which needed to cover all aspects of early stage canvassing through GOTV efforts through Election Day.
 I designed the app’s interface, in-app icons, and was involved in all stages of the product.

 PalmAgent is a leading provider of software for the real estate industry, based in North Texas.
 With over 325,000 users, PalmAgent’s products are some of the most visible products I’ve worked on independently.
-For the past three years, I have provided PalmAgent with design deliverables, direction, consulting, and advice.
+For nearly four years, I provided PalmAgent with design deliverables, direction, consulting, and advice.
 For their primary app, I worked on over 100 different screens which would be used in over 60 branded mobile apps for iPhone, Android, Windows, and other mobile and desktop platforms.
 In addition to their mobile applications I have worked on the marketing websites for these different brands, internal web-based dashboard tools, and numerous other research and prototyping projects which were used to validate and explore new products.

 In early 2016 I worked on a proof of concept for a white label iOS shopping app.
 The app focused on having a simple way to browse and search the store’s inventory, as well as ordering for pickup at a local store.
 I designed the app’s interface, as well as an on-boarding experience.